 There are two breeds of Alpaca, both available at Valley of Peace; the Huacaya (wak-eye-yuh) with short 'fluffy' fleece and the Suri (soo-ri) with its distinctive long 'penciled' fleece.

-What kind of pasture do alpacas need?No - because alpacas usually give birth during the day.
+No - because alpacas usually give birth during the day.
 Birthing is generally trouble free and very quick.
 Crias (alpaca babies) average about 6 - 8 kilos and can often stand and nurse within one hour.